AhsanAyaz/react-in-90ish/client/API-KEY-MANAGEMENT.md

 ## Overview

-The PokAImon Generator now supports client-side API key management, allowing users to provide their own Gemini API keys for AI image generation without needing server-side configuration.
+The AImon Generator now supports client-side API key management, allowing users to provide their own Gemini API keys for AI image generation without needing server-side configuration.

 ## How It Works